 - 3 hr 39 min (212.6 km) from Chichen Itza.

-- Despite being the largest Caribbean island of Mexico, Cozumel is relatively small.
+🔴 Despite being the largest Caribbean island in Mexico, Cozumel is relatively small.
 It’s perfect for a short visit and you can see it all during your stay.
 But if you stay long enough, you will run out of landmarks and places to visit.

 Cancun receives millions of tourists every year, so it goes without saying that it’s a relatively safe destination in the Quintana Roo state.